decorative image

 • A small business applicant submits an application that includes matching funding and resources from a large multinational pharmaceutical company.

 • The large multinational company is not organized in a foreign country of concern, nor is most of its business based in a foreign country of concern.
-The small business investigated the ownership and affiliations of the company and verified that the large multinational company was not affiliated with a foreign government or known agent of a foreign country of concern.
+The small business investigated the ownership and affiliations of the company and verified that the large multinational company was not affiliated with a foreign government or known entity of a foreign country of concern.

 • The small business discloses the partnership and support in the Just In Time (JIT) Other Support documentation, including clear justification for why the support does not overlap with what is requested in the application.